EU watchdog says bankers' allowances breach bonus rule

 Lawyers already predict a scramble to revise pay contracts to meet the deadline as the bonus cap comes into effect on handouts due in early 2015.

-Barclays (BARC.L), HSBC (HSBA.L) and Standard Chartered (STAN.L) have said they are among those paying allowances or planning to, and sources said most other major banks are too, including JPMorgan (JPM.N) and Goldman Sachs (GS.N).
+Barclays, HSBC and Standard Chartered have said they are among those paying allowances or planning to, and sources said most other major banks are too, including JPMorgan and Goldman Sachs.
 About 10,000 bankers receive the allowances, according to industry estimates.

 Under the EU law, remuneration must either be classified as variable and part of a bonus, or fixed.
 Banks say allowances come under fixed pay and are essential to retain staff in the face of global competition from New York and Singapore.